oss-aspen/8Knot/.github/ISSUE_TEMPLATE/visualizations.md

 - [ ] Augur Query
 - [ ] Preprocess data into pandas data frame format for visualization
 - [ ] Plotly graph creation
-- [ ] Notes with any background context that would be useful for dash integration
+- [ ] Notes with any background context that would be useful for Explorer integration
 - [ ] Open issue on explorer for visualization integration using template

 **Additional context**